Slow Cooker Korean Beef: Deep, Savory Heat That Builds While You’re Away

 FAQ

-Can I put raw beef directly in the slow cooker?
+Can I skip browning the beef before putting it in the slow cooker?

 Slow Cooker Korean Beef